Sleeping While Breastfeeding a Baby – Is It Safe?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

-Once you give birth to a baby, you hardly get any time for yourself and will be absorbed in the process of taking caring of your baby.
-This translates to very little rest and exhaustion almost everyday.
+Once you give birth to a little bundle of joy, you hardly get any time for yourself and will be absorbed in the process of taking care of your baby.
+This translates to very little rest and exhaustion almost every day.
 Hence, many mothers tend to fall asleep when they sit or lie down while nursing their babies.
 This, however, can be extremely dangerous for the little ones.
 It is advised that you take the necessary precautions to ensure that you do not fall asleep while breastfeeding your baby.
+In this article, we have covered the information on why you should not be sleepy while breastfeeding your baby.

 Is It Natural for a Mom to Fall Asleep While Breastfeeding a Newborn?

 It is a known fact that new moms rarely get a good night’s sleep.
 However, it’s not just the lack of sleep and fatigue that makes a mother sleepy while nursing her baby.
 When you breastfeed your baby, your body releases a hormone called oxytocin.
 This hormone triggers positive emotions in you and strengthens the bond between you and your baby.
 Oxytocin is also known to relax and make one feel calm.

 In addition to this, your body also releases the hormone prolactin when you breastfeed.
 This hormone makes you feel relaxed and soothes you enough to make you feel sleepy.
 With both these hormones in abundance, you are more likely to fall asleep while breastfeeding.

 Reasons for Falling Asleep While Nursing Your Baby